jwillp/jwillp-portfolio/user/pages/03.projects/01.plaisirs-sonores-records/project_view.md

     - Color palettes
     - Shapes

-Having created that toghether, we were then ready to proceed to the design of the website.
-They were looking for a fresh, young and professionnal look.
+Having created that together, we were then ready to proceed to the design of the website.
+They were looking for a fresh, young and professional look.
 They also wanted to represent the origins of the label, the province of Quebec, by using pictures displaying different kinds of landscapes we can find there.

 They also had specific needs that required a bit more technical work on the backend:
     - They wanted to be able to update the content of the website themselves in an easy manner.